sircuri/GoodWeUSBLogger/README.md

 ```bash
 $ sudo ./GoodWe.py start
 ```
 The program can also be started in the foreground with all logging to stderr (the logfile is not used).
-Strt the program as follows:
+Start the program as follows:

 ```bash
 $ sudo ./Goodwe.py foreground